DevrexLabs/OrigoDB/docs/models/graph/index.md

 GraphModel is a minimal built-in generic graph model similar to Neo4j.
 The model is under design and lacking in features, primarily querying.
 Maybe you would like to contribute?

 ### Example
+The example demonstrates a twitter graph.
+Tweets and users are nodes, actions (tweeted, retweeted, followed, favorited) are edges.
+Querying uses LINQ on the sets of nodes and edges.

 {% highlight csharp %}
 [TestFixture]
 public class GraphModelTests